Sam-Ham-UCSD/cse15l-lab-reports/LabReport2.md

 ![loggingInWithoutPassword.png](/images/LB2/loggingInWithoutPassword.png)

 ## Part 3
-Something that I learned from lab that I didn't know before would be that I would be logging into a computer remotely.
+Something that I learned from lab that I didn't know before would be the meyjod to logging into a computer remotely.
 While I did know we could from lecture, I didn't know how to do so myself before lab.